public static PredefinedColorsQuantizer Grayscale4(

 Public Shared Function Grayscale4 (

-Optional backColor As Color = Nothing,
+Optional backColor As Color32 = Nothing,

-Optional directMapping As Boolean = false
+Optional directMapping As Boolean = false,

 ) As PredefinedColorsQuantizer